Follow

 3. They should be graded.

-If the above conditions are met, then the assessments will be ordered as per their deadline/test date with the latest getting the most weightage.
+If the above conditions are met, then the assessments will be ordered as per their deadline/test date and considered for the automation mastery as per the classroom level / site level automation mastery logic - Latest Summative Assessment, Decaying Average, Statistical Mode, Statistical Mean.

-The achieved Mastery will be dependent only on the scores and the dates, and not on:
+The achieved Mastery will be dependent only on the selected standards and the deadline, and not on:

 • Assessment created/updated date